maudhaugland/blogbldr/README.md

 ### Using the CMS to add more Settings

 Once these changes have been made in Github, you can now go to your new site and begin to add some further details through the CMS.
+You may need to wait for 5 minutes.

 At the top right in the navigation bar of your site you should see a pencil icon.
 Click this and after authenticating (just for one time) you should then see the editor user interface.
 You need to select the item labelled _Settings_ under the **Collections** heading on the left.
 The important settings are found under the _General Critical Settings for your web site_ heading.
 Go ahead and dig into here, because this is where you name your site and put in the banner image and logo.
 You will come back this, but right now you need to understand how the changes are saves and published.